BuddyForms/BuddyForms-Posts-to-Posts/readme.txt

 coming soon

 == Changelog ==

+= 1.0.7 =
+New option Select multiple
+New option Only display posts of the logged in user in the relation select Fixed some notice of undefined index
+Only show form type related form elements
+Optimise and clean up the code

+= 1.0.6 =
+add admin notice to check if all requred plugins are activated add support for the form builder form element select

+= 1.0.5 =
+fixed smaller issues
+add compatibility for the latest buddyforms version

 = 1.0.4 =
 Make it work with the latest version of BuddyForms. the BuddyForms array has changed so I adjust the code too the new structure